 When planning for retirement, an annuity is one option to consider for creating an additional stream of income.
 With this type of insurance contract, you can receive payments on a schedule that you determine, but there’s one key question to ask: how much do annuities pay?
 An annuity can be a more complex retirement planning tool compared to something like a 401(k) or individual retirement account and it helps to understand the basics.
-Here’s what you can expect from an annuity payout if you’re thinking of using one to supplement your retirement income.
+Here’s what you can expect from an annuity payout.
+Consider working with a financial advisor to get valuable advice on retirement planning.

 What Is an Annuity?